 Beginner Mode – Since this article is about drones for beginners, we thought this feature is worth mentioning.
 Beginner mode is designed specifically for novice pilots and places restrictions on how high and far you can fly, meaning you don’t have to worry about losing sight or control of your drone.

 Tripod Mode – If you’ve become comfortable in beginner mode, you can graduate to Tripod mode.
 This mode is designed to reduce flight sensitivity to create the most stable video capture possible.
 In this mode, every move the Mavic makes becomes slow and precise.

 Terrain Follow – This feature uses a Downward Vision System to maintain a consistent level distance from the group.
 That means you don’t have to worry about flying too low as the system will keep you at just the right height – even over uneven terrain.

-So there you have it, four, well, actually five with that last great duo!
+So there you have it, four awesome drones to get started with!
 All are really great camera drone picks for beginners.
 Look out for these ones alongside the rest of the range in the Cameras & Drones today!